 She served as Fiction Editor at Lunch Ticket and as an Editorial Assistant on the Fiction team at Split Lip Magazine, and as Social Media Coordinator at Pidgeonholes.

 Anna was born in India but raised in Pennsylvania.
 She earned her BA from Haverford College in English Literature and her MA from Teachers College, Columbia University in English Education.
-She spent a semester abroad at The University of Aberdeen in Scotland and she studied Fiction in the UCLA Extension Writers’ Program and Antioch University Los Angeles.
+She spent a semester abroad at The University of Aberdeen in Scotland and she studied Fiction at the UCLA Extension Writers’ Program and Antioch University Los Angeles.